microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/04-ReleasePipeline.md

         file used in the Inline Script

 5. A “healthy” ACI deployment will be created under Azure ML Endpoints.
 It contains a Scoring URI/Endpoint.
 Confirm if it is operational by using a tool like Postman or Swagger.

+## Success Criteria

+1. An end-to-end Release pipeline created from an empty job (from scratch) using the classic editor (without YAML) in Azure DevOps

+2. A “healthy” ACI deployment is created under Azure ML Endpoints

 ## Learning resources